 This Cucumber Dill Canapé recipe is always crowd pleaser!
 They’re light, refreshing, pretty, and packed with flavor — and all in one bite!

-Back in my catering days, before my husband and kids, making hundreds of these at once wasn’t a big deal.
+Back in my catering days, before my husband and kids, making hundreds of these at once was no big deal.

 Just look at ’em!